Best for

 Transfer time:

-• Geneva airport: approx. 2 hours 45 mins by coach or 3 hours 30 mins by train.
+• Geneva airport: approx. 2 hours 45 mins by coach or up to 4 hours 15 mins by train.

 Transfers for Wengen are either coach or train, depending on your arrival airport, flight times, and day of travel.
 Please see the below tab for further information.